 it all starts with an idea.

-I currently work as a Building Enclosure Consultant intern, assisting with envelope forensics, performance testing, and remediation.
-I previously served as a Peer Mentor for the freshman ARCH 100 course at IIT’s College of Architecture, guiding students through site visits, sketching, and documentation of the built environment.
-I also serve AIA Illinois as an At-Large Delegate and Social Media Chair for the Emerging Professionals committee, helping amplify the voices of young architects across the state and strengthen connections within the profession.
+Anthony works as a Building Enclosure Consultant, specializing in envelope forensics, performance testing, and remediation.
+He serves AIA Illinois as an At-Large Delegate and Social Media Chair for the Emerging Professionals committee, amplifying the voices of young architects across the state and strengthening connections within the profession.

-I earned my B.S. in Architectural Studies from the University of Illinois Urbana-Champaign, where I helped run the Society of Business Management in Architecture (SBMA) and volunteered with Habitat for Humanity—experiences that continue to shape my collaborative and community-driven approach to design.
+His foundation is a B.S. in Architectural Studies from the University of Illinois Urbana-Champaign, where he helped run the Society of Business Management in Architecture and volunteered with Habitat for Humanity — experiences that continue to shape his collaborative, community-driven approach to design.

-I also run a blog where I share insights with students and emerging professionals on navigating architecture school, personal branding, and all things architecture.
+Anthony also writes a blog for students and emerging professionals on navigating architecture school, building a personal brand, and everything in between.

-Outside of architecture, you’ll most likely find me cheering on the White Sox, playing softball, trying a new restaurant, or spending time with family and friends around Chicago.
+Outside of work, you'll find him cheering on the White Sox, playing softball, trying a new restaurant, or spending time with family and friends around Chicago.

 Awards & Honors: Brothers Finer Scholar (Fall 2025) · Nagle Hartray Scholar (Spring 2025) · Tomodachi Kakehashi Scholar (Spring 2026)